-The Hearing Officer will be selected by the University, and will receive annual training on the following: how to conduct a hearing; issues of relevance, including when questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant; how to serve impartially by, among other things, avoiding prejudgment of the facts at issue, conflicts of interest, and bias; and other relevant issues.
+The Hearing Officer will be selected by Duke, and will receive annual training on the following: how to conduct a hearing; issues of relevance, including when questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant; how to serve impartially by, among other things, avoiding prejudgment of the facts at issue, conflicts of interest, and bias; and other relevant issues.
 The Hearing Officer will also be trained on any technology that might be used during a hearing.

 Bias and Conflict of Interest.
 The Hearing Officer must be impartial and free from bias or conflict of interest, including bias for or against a specific Complainant or Respondent or for or against Complainants and Respondents generally.
 If the Hearing Officer has concerns that they cannot conduct a fair or unbiased review, the Hearing Officer shall report those concerns to OIE and a different Hearing Officer will be assigned.

 A Complainant and/or Respondent may challenge the participation of the Hearing Officer because of perceived conflict of interest, bias, or prejudice.
 Such challenges, including rationale, must be made within 48 hours of notification of the name of the Hearing Officer.
 At its discretion, OIE will determine whether such a conflict of interest exists and whether a Hearing Officer should be replaced.
 Postponement of a hearing may occur if a replacement Hearing Officer cannot be immediately identified.